stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 - Index Register X (X).
 - Index Register Y (Y).

 The **Program Counter** (PC) stores the address of the next instruction to be executed.
 Normally that address gets updated automatically by the CPU as it sequentially executes your program, but certain instructions update the value of the Program Counter to an address somewhere else in the program code.

 Because the Program Counter stores an address and the 6502 uses 16-bit addresses, this register is two bytes in size.
 The rest of the registers each hold a single data value and, since the 6502 has an 8-bit data bus, all are one byte in size.

 The **Accumulator** (A) is the main register that instructions operate on.
-Many instructions use it in their inputs or write their results to it.
+Many instructions use it in their inputs or write the result to it.
 It is also useful as a temporary storage area when moving data from one memory location to another.

 **Index Register X** (X) and **Index Register Y** (Y), or more simply the X register and the Y register, are both primarily used to specify a particular byte in the address space for an instruction to operate on, when the address of that byte is the sum of some base address plus the current value of the X or Y register.
 For example, if an instruction uses a base address of `$0C01` with the X register, and the current value in the X register is `$02`, then the address accessed by the instruction will be `$0C03` (`$0C01` plus `$02`).
 Indexing in this way is useful when you want to iterate through a sequence of bytes in memory.
 Like the Accumulator, these index registers can also be used as temporary storage areas.

 The **Stack Pointer** (S) is used to point to the next free byte in the 6502's call stack.
 The call stack is covered in detail later in this post.

 Finally there is the **Processor Status** (P) register.
 This register actually operates as eight flag bits, where each bit indicates if some particular processor status is currently true or not.
-A bit is set if it is a 1, and clear or not set if it is a 0.
+A bit is set if it is a one, and clear or not set if it is a zero.
 Only seven out of the eight flag bits are used; bit #5 is unused.

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/processor-status-register-2x.png "The Processor Status register flags")

 The **[Carry](https://en.wikipedia.org/wiki/Carry_flag)** (C) flag is used by the ALU as a carry or borrow bit for addition and subtraction, and as a ninth bit for the bit shifting operations.

-When performing addition, if this flag is set then a carry bit gets added to the calculation, and if it tests as set after the addition then the result includes a carry bit.
-When performing subtraction this flag indicates a borrow bit, but as its complement: when the Carry flag is set then there is no borrow bit, but when it is not set then there is a borrow bit.
-So if this flag is not set on performing the subtraction then it indicates that a bit has been borrowed from the calculation, and if it tests as not set after the subtraction then a bit was borrowed in the calculation.
+When the ALU is to be used for an addition operation, the Carry flag needs to be set if the addition should include a carry bit, or cleared if it should not.
+This flag then gets updated by the ALU as part of the addition operation.
+It gets set if the result of the addition includes a carry bit, or it gets cleared if the result does not include a carry bit.

+When the ALU is to be used for a subtraction operation, the Carry flag needs to be set if the subtraction should not include a borrow bit, or cleared if it should.
+This flag then gets updated by the ALU as part of the subtraction operation.
+It gets set if the subtraction did not require a bit to be borrowed, or it gets cleared if the subtraction did require a bit to be borrowed.

 The **Negative** (N) flag is useful when values are being interpreted as signed values using two's complement representation.
-As described earlier in this post, in that representation the most significant bit (the sign bit) indicates if the value is negative &mdash; when that bit is set &mdash; or positive &mdash; when that bit is not set.
+As described earlier in this post, in that representation the most significant bit (the sign bit) indicates if the value is negative, when that bit is set, or positive, when that bit is not set.
 To assist with checking whether a signed value is positive or negative, some instructions update the state of this Negative flag to the same state as bit #7 of the instruction result.
-If we know that the result represents the MSB of a signed value, then the state of this flag tells us if the value is positive or negative.
+So if we know that the result represents the MSB of a signed value, the state of this flag tells us if the result is positive or negative.

-The [**Overflow**](https://en.wikipedia.org/wiki/Overflow_flag) (V) flag is set by the ALU when the sign bit of the result of an addition or subtraction does not have the expected state, specifically when the values being added or subtracted are interpreted as signed 8-bit values using two's complement representation.
+The [**Overflow**](https://en.wikipedia.org/wiki/Overflow_flag) (V) flag is set by the ALU when the sign bit of the result of an addition or subtraction does not have the expected state, specifically when the values being added or subtracted are interpreted as signed 8-bit values using the two's complement representation.
 If the Overflow flag is set then overflow has occurred and the result is not valid.
 If this flag is not set then overflow has not occurred.
 Note that it is only useful to check for overflow after adding or subtracting the MSBs of two signed values.

 The Overflow and Negative flags are useful if you want to check the state of bit #6 or bit #7 of some byte.
-For example, this can be done for any byte in memory using a BIT instruction (discussed later in this post).
-This makes these bits cheap to test for, and so any flag bytes in your program should generally use bit #6 or bit #7 for flags that are checked frequently.
+For example, this can be done for any byte in memory using a BIT instruction (as discussed later in this post).
+These flags makes these bit numbers cheap to test for, and so any flag bytes in your program should generally use bit #6 or bit #7 for the flags that are checked most frequently.

 The **Zero** (Z) flag is set by some instructions if the result of the instruction is zero (i.e., `$00`).
 For example, subtracting `$04` from `$04` equals `$00`, which would result in the Zero flag being set.

-The **Interrupt Disable** (I) flag indicates if maskable interrupts are disabled &mdash; the bit is set &mdash; or enabled &mdash; the bit is not set.
+The **Interrupt Disable** (I) flag indicates if maskable interrupts are disabled, when this flag is set, or enabled, when the flag is not set.
 Interrupts are covered later in this post.

 The **Break** (B) flag is updated by the CPU as appropriate and is useful in an interrupt handler if you need to determine if the interrupt was triggered by a BRK instruction or whether it was triggered by a normal maskable interrupt.
 Interrupts are covered later in this post.

 The **Decimal Mode** (D) flag is used to control if the CPU is in binary coded decimal mode or not.
-The flag can be set and cleared but, because the CPU used in the NES does not implement this mode, there is no effect on the CPU's operation.
+The flag can be set and cleared, but because the CPU used in the NES does not implement this mode, these changes have no effect on the CPU's operation.

 ## Addressing modes